 These other order types are optional, but it’s worth spending some time understanding how they work.
 Conventional thinking proposes that stop losses are an important risk management tool for beginners, but buy-and-hold investors may challenge that thinking, as stop-losses can flip investors out of positions at a loss if there is momentary whipsawing in price or a flash crash.

 One important tip is to check if your broker includes stop-losses or take profits as default settings.
 If that is the case and you don’t manually override the instruction, you might find you unintentionally traded out of a position.

-Even investors with a long-term plan can benefit from optimising their trade entry point.
-This article on the best time to trade offers an insight into how to try and work your way into a position at the optimal price level.
+Even investors with a long-term plan, can benefit from optimising their trade entry point.
+This article on the best time to trade offers insight into how to try and work your way into a position at the optimal price level.

 One of the main reasons for the recent influx of retail investors into the financial markets has been the dramatic slashing of costs associated with trading.
 Intense competition between brokers has meant web-based platforms have been forced to pass on part of their cost savings to users, and this has led to more and more people trading their own accounts.